saifalushi1/mack/README.md

 ### What Purpose Does Mack Serve?
 ~~Not much if im being honest.
 I used this project to learn TypeScript, WebSockets, and improve my SQL queries.~~<br />
-Mack is going to take over the world and be the worlds first non-invasive chat app <br />
+Mack is going to take over the world and be the worlds first non-invasive chat app. <br />

 ### Future Goals
 For now I am taking my time and making sure the chat aspect of the app has all the bells and whistles.
 After that I aim to add some sort of video streaming/ video call aspect.(*Which is bold of me I know*) <br />